e1ka/Unity-A-star-algorithm/README.md

 # Unity-A-star-algorithm
-Demo A-star algorithm in 3d
+Demo A-star algorithm in 3d mode

+A-star algorithm A* algorithm
+Move in only 4 directions